 With the #BLM debates, and other anti-racism protests, the discussion about the decolonization of aid got an impulse.
 Blogs, panel discussions (sometimes very heated) and Tweets stumbled over one another.
 We witnessed many statements and opinions, but perhaps not so much common ground to proceed from.

-KUNO, Partos, and The Institute of Social Studies (ISS) we take one step back and approach the discussion in a series of talks.
-Step by step, we highlight an aspect of this debate.
-We ask two experts to engage in a conversation with one another to explore the controversies and perhaps find some common grounds.
+With KUNO, Partos, and The Institute of Social Studies (ISS) we took one step back and approached the discussion in a series of talks.
+Step by step, we highlighted an aspect of this debate.
+We asked two experts to engage in a conversation with one another to explore the controversies and perhaps find some common grounds.

-In the series of dialogies we address the following perspectives:
+In the series of dialogues we address the following perspectives:

 Speakers that confirmed to contribute to our dialogues are:

-- Dr. Arua Oko Omaka, Fellow at the Alex Ekwueme Federal University, Nigeria.
+- Arua Oko Omaka, fellow at the Alex Ekwueme Federal University, Nigeria.

-- Prof. Bertrand Taithe, professor History of Humanitarian Aid Manchester University.
+- Bertrand Taithe, professor History of Humanitarian Aid Manchester University.

 - Nanette Antequisa, director ECOWEB and active member of A4EP.

-The dialogues will be moderated by Kiza Magendane, writer, essayist and knowledge broker & Professor Thea Hilhorst, prof. Humanitarian Aid, International Institute of Social Studies.
+The dialogues have been moderated by Kiza Magendane, writer, essayist and knowledge broker & Professor Thea Hilhorst, prof. Humanitarian Aid, International Institute of Social Studies.